-	It's also possible that you might misinterpret other causes of bleeding as an early period.
-For example, if you have become pregnant since your last period, you might have some bleeding before your normal period as the embryo implants into your uterus.
-This type of bleeding -- called implantation bleeding -- produces less blood than a normal period.
-Rarely, an infection or cancer might cause a bloody discharge.
-Although this discharge can appear at any time, it may be noticed at a time when it is misinterpreted as an early period.
+Bleeding unrelated to your menstrual cycle might be mistaken for an early period.
+For example, if you have become pregnant since your last period, you might experience bleeding before your expected period as the embryo implants into the uterus.
+This type of implantation bleeding is usually lighter than a typical period.
+Rarely, an infection or cancer might cause a bloody vaginal discharge.
+Although this discharge can appear anytime, it might be misinterpreted as an early period.

 - Menopause: Cycle and Hormone Changes During Perimenopause -- The Key Role of Ovarian Function

-- American Congress of Obstetrics and Gynecology: Menstruation in Girls and Adolescents -- Using the Menstrual Cycle as a Vital Sign
+- American College of Obstetrics and Gynecology: Menstruation in Girls and Adolescents -- Using the Menstrual Cycle as a Vital Sign

 - Family Practice Notebook: Anovulatory Bleeding